combell/autogit-tutorial/README.md

 ## My Combell

-Go to [https://my.combell.com/](https://my.combell.com/) and activate "Autogit".
-You'll find the "Autogit" feature under the "Site settings" option in the control panel.
+Go to [https://my.combell.com/](https://my.combell.com/) and activate *Autogit*.
+You'll find the *Autogit* feature under the *Site settings* option in the control panel.

 Copy the displayed "Git repository", you'll need it later.